rahuld15/rahuld15/README.md

 - ⚡ Fun fact: ...
 --->
 # Hello👋, I'm DAMMU RAM RAHUL
-👀 A Computer Science and Engineering graduate @ Presidency University, Bengaluru, India and a Cybersecurity Enthusiast, looking for an entry level job in the security industry.
+👀 A Computer Science and Engineering graduate @ Presidency University, Bengaluru, India and a Cybersecurity Enthusiast, looking for an entry level position in the security industry.

 📫 How to reach me:

 <a href="https://www.linkedin.com/in/ram-rahul-dammu-366322212"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>